Computer vision

 Public Lung Database

-The current database contains a limited number of annotated CT image scans highlighting many of the key issues in measuring large lesions in the lung.
+The current Public Lung Database contains a limited number of annotated CT image scans highlighting many of the key issues in measuring large lesions in the lung.

 All images are freely available for download.